eficode-academy/rf-katas/exercises/00-getting-started.md

 Verify setup by running:

-- in Windows: double click 00-verify_setup.cmd
+- in Windows: run command `python verify.py 00`
-- in macOS/Linux: run command `./exercises/verify/00-verify_setup.sh`
+- in macOS/Linux: run command `python3 verify.py 00`

 This should take a few seconds.
 If the output of the script ends with `Setup in perfect condition!` we're good to go.